Kamila-Min/progress-block_test-task/README.md

 ```
 npm start
 ```
-Webpack will will collect all files into output files and put this in the new directory - dist, and the app will start on the localhost.
+Webpack will collect all files into output files and put this in the new directory - dist, and the app will start on the localhost.